AnalogJ/thesparktree-blog/_posts/2018-12-09-customize-coreos-kernel-part-1.md

 [83845.721771] drm: Unknown symbol sync_file_create (err 0)
 ```

-Looks like we've hit Problem #4, looks like theres some **additional dependencies that we need to enable as modules.**
+Looks like we've hit **Problem #4: like there's some additional dependencies that we need to enable as modules.**

 Lets check for `hdmi_vendor_infoframe_init` first.
 In our case we're building off the linux kernel used by CoreOS, so
 we'll do a search of the source code in the `github.com/coreos/linux` repo.